MotasemASakr/CUWallet/README.md

 # CUWallet
-CUWallet for sending and recieving payments
+ CUWallet is online payment portal for sending and recieving payments developed during HackCU.